-- 3.7 The Local Government Finance Act 2012 also allows local authorities to form pools for the purposes of business rate retention.
-Practically, pooling means that any levy payments (50% of growth) are made into a local pool rather than paid to central government.
-Correspondingly, losses will be funded from the pool.
-The amount at which levies and safety nets are triggered is also set at the cumulative level for the pool. - 3.8 As members will be aware, the council is a member of the Leicestershire pool.
-The early indications are for a forecast surplus of £4.2m for the pool.
-Members should note that by entering into the Leicestershire Pool there is no detrimental impact on the funding to this council but there are potentially significant benefits to Leicestershire as the levy payment that council would have to pay to Central Government under current arrangements would be paid to the Leicester and Leicestershire Enterprise Partnership under the Pooling arrangements. - 3.8.1 There are changes planned to the business rates retention scheme due to proposals by government for the implementation of 100% business rates retention by local authorities by 2020.
+- 3.6.1 As members will be aware, the Council is a member of the Leicestershire pool.
+The indications at the end of Q3 are for a forecast surplus of £4.6m for the pool, which is an increase of £0.4m on the last report.
+However, a review of the level of provision for appeals has been completed after the quarter end, which may reduce the surplus at the year-end.
+The LTA after reviewing the level of risk faced have agreed to continue the current pooling arrangements.
+The initial view is that there will be a surplus of £5.7m generated during 2017/18 for the pool.
+Changes due to the budget announcement on business rates are yet to be modelled and this initial forecast updated. - 3.6.2 Members should note that by entering into the Leicestershire Pool there is no detrimental impact on the funding to this Council but there are potentially significant benefits to Leicestershire as the levy payment that Council would have to pay to Central Government under current arrangements would be paid to the Leicester and Leicestershire Enterprise Partnership under the Pooling arrangements. - 3.6.3 There are changes planned to the business rates retention scheme due to proposals by government for the implementation of 100% business rates retention by local authorities by 2020.
 Central Government, via DCLG, is to carry out consultation on the proposed changes to the local government finance system to prepare for implementation of 100% business rates retention by the end of the current parliament.
 The consultation is also addressing potential future changes to how risk is managed via pooling arrangement.
 It notes that "local authorities could be better off by pooling their risk, setting aside appropriate provisions at a wider geographical level to cover all authorities within the pool.
 This could be combined with 'area lists' for businesses as set out above, allowing a wider geographical area to share both risk and reward."

-3.8.2 The Government propose that 100% business rates retention will have some strong similarities with the existing system.
+3.6.4 The Government propose that 100% business rates retention will have some strong similarities with the existing system.
 For example, there will continue to be a level of redistribution between authorities similar to the current system of tariffs and top-ups.
 In addition, there will continue to be protection in the system to insulate authorities from shocks or significant reductions in their income.
 However, they do want to provide incentives to encourage growth and have set out the key questions for consultation.